WICG/first-party-sets/README.md

 those at `chrome://settings/content/all`) by the “first-party” boundary instead of eTLD+1, which is not always the correct site boundary.

+# Domain Schemes

+User agents must "normalize" WebSocket schemes to HTTP(S) when determining whether a particular domain is a member of a First-Party Set.
+I.e. `ws://` must be mapped to `http://`, and `wss://` must be mapped to `https://`, before the lookup is performed.

+User agents need not perform this normalization on the domains in their static lists; user agents may reject static lists that include non-HTTPS domains.

 # Alternative designs

 ## Origins instead of registrable domains